How to monitor Anbox Cloud

 juju relate anbox-cloud-cos-configuration:grafana-dashboard grafana:grafana-dashboard

-After the deployment has finished, you will need the Grafana endpoint and password for the admin user.
-To find these credentials, run:
+8. After the deployment is finished, get the Grafana endpoint and admin password:

 juju run grafana/leader get-admin-password --model cos